junlee-3/MachineLearningPortfolio/readme.md

 # IT Machine Learning Portfolio

-Welcome to my machine learning portfolio!
 This portfolio showcases three key projects that demonstrate my understanding and application of various machine learning techniques.
 The projects included are Image Classification, K-Nearest Neighbors (KNN), and Linear Regression.

 ## Projects